xepozz/shortcut/README.md

 t('error.message', ['message' => 'Something went wrong'], 'modules'); // => 'Error from a module: "Something went wrong".' t('error.message', ['message' => 'Something went wrong'], 'modules', 'ru'); // => 'Ошибка из модуля: "Something went wrong".'
 ```

+## Looking for more modules?

+- [Unique ID](https://github.com/xepozz/unique-id) - Allows you to track the unique user in the application.
+- [Request ID](https://github.com/xepozz/request-id) - A simple library to generate both unique request and response IDs for tracing purposes.
+- [AB](https://github.com/xepozz/ab) - A simple library to enable A/B testing based on a set of rules.
+- [Feature Flag](https://github.com/xepozz/feature-flag) - A simple library to enable/disable features based on a set of rules.